bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 We use the netcat tool to generate a web page rather than a full blown web server as this only uses a small amount of disk and cpu resources.
 The webpage will simple state that Debian has been installed, what the IP address of the unit is, and that the unit needs to be configured via ssh.
+Note that this web service is not very robust.
+Only one client can connect every 30 seconds!

 Install the netcat tool and create the required scripts with the following commands.